-The LUCAS snap connector, as shown in illustration 36, is made up of four components.
-Two are tubular sleeves, having pointed extremities, and which are soldered to the ends of the two wires to be connected.
+The LUCAS snap connector, as shown in Illustration 35, Is made up of four components, Two are tubular sleeves, having pointed extremities, and which are soldered to the ends of the two wires to be connected.
 The third part is the centre split ferrule, into which the two sleeves snap and the fourth component is a rubber sleeve which covers the whole connector.
 That rubber sleeve serves the dual purpose of insulating the various metal parts and also preventing same from separation as the result of vibration.

-One snap connector is used in the rear lamp wire (the wires have red coloured sleeves) and another is used in the wire connecting the regulator unit to the output side of the ammeter in the head lamp.
-(The wires have purple and white coloured sleeves.)
+One snap connector is used in the rear lamp wire and another is used in the wire connecting the regulator unit to the output side of the ammeter in the head lamp.